Panel Material UI Announcement

 How?

 With the addition of ESM components, it has finally become straightforward to build custom Panel components.
 Building on the React integration, I quickly discovered that mapping parameters in Python to React state was a simple problem where LLMs could provide significant assistance.
 Using a simple prompt, I was able to bootstrap a comprehensive set of components and their respective React implementations.
 That said, I’ve always been skeptical of fully auto-generated component wrappers.
-While promising in theory, the UX of a purely automated wrapper library inevitably suffers, and the initial AI-generated component set was no exception.
+While promising in theory, the user experience of a purely automated wrapper library inevitably suffers, and the initial AI-generated component set was no exception.

 What can it do?